mathiasmunene/ramen-rating-app/readme.md

 - **View Ramen Dishes**:
  **The ramen images are displayed in the Ramen Menu section.**

-Click on any image to view its details (name, restaurant, rating, and comment).
+**Click on any image to view its details (name, restaurant, rating, and comment).**

-Add a New Ramen:
+- **Add a New Ramen**:

-Fill out the form at the bottom of the page.
+**Fill out the form at the bottom of the page.

 Provide the ramen's name, restaurant, image URL, rating, and comment.

 Click Add Ramen to submit the form.
-The new ramen will appear in the Ramen Menu.
+The new ramen will appear in the Ramen Menu.**